 Council requires payment of all rates, charges, contributions, and other charges within a specified time period.
-The time period is specified on a rates notice or tax invoice issued by Council.
-Council is committed to the collection of all overdue amounts in a fair, equitable, and timely manner but with due concern for any financial
+The time period is specified on a rates, water, or gas notice or tax invoice issued by Council.
+Council is committed to the collection of all overdue amounts in a fair, equitable, and timely manner but with due concern for any financial hardship faced by individual ratepayers and customers.
+Due consideration and assistance will be given to ratepayers and customers who display a genuine commitment to clearing their debt.

 Council's Debt Recovery Collection Guidelines outlines the administrative process that will be used to collect overdue rates and charges.
-Council will charge interest on all overdue rates and charges.
+Council will charge interest on all overdue rates and charges, excluding court awarded legal costs, gas, and sundry debtor invoices.
 It will be guided by the principles of:

-- (1) transparency, by clearly articulating the obligations of ratepayers and the processes Council adopts in assisting them to meet their financial obligations; - (2) efficiency, by ensuring its processes for recovering outstanding rates and charges are clear, simple to administer, and cost-effective; - (3) consistency, by treating all ratepayers with similar financial circumstances in the same manner; and flexibility, by endeavouring, where possible, to be responsive to the impacts of changes in the local economy.
+- (1) transparency, by clearly articulating the obligations of ratepayers and customers to the processes Council adopts in assisting them to meet their financial obligations; - (2) efficiency, by ensuring its processes for recovering outstanding rates and charges are clear, simple to administer, and cost-effective; - (3) consistency, by treating all ratepayers and customers with similar financial circumstances in the same manner; and - (4) flexibility, by endeavouring, where possible, to be responsive to the impacts of changes in the local economy.